Karishma Tanna: 2001–2013: Early work and television career

-2014–present: Bigg Boss 8, Naagin 3 and further success
+2014–present: Naagin 3 and further work

-Tanna was a contestant on the popular controversial reality show, Bigg Boss 8.
-She spent 4 months inside the house and became the 1st runner-up.
+Cute Tanna was a contestant on the popular controversial reality show, Bigg Boss 8.
+She spent 4 months inside the house and became the winner 1st runner-up.
 In 2015, Tanna participated in the dance reality show Nach Baliye 7 along with Upen Patel and emerged as the 2nd runner-up.

 In March 2016, Karishma made a guest appearance in the popular stunt reality show Fear Factor: Khatron Ke Khiladi 7.
 She also appeared as a guest in the popular comedy show Comedy Nights Bachao, which aired on Colors TV.
 Karishma participated in the popular dance reality show Jhalak Dikhhla Jaa 9 in 2016.
 Tanna also played the role of Maskeeni in Life OK's show Naagarjuna – Ek Yoddha.
 In January 2017, Tanna judged BIG Magic's reality show Big Memsaab along with Sambhavna Seth and Pritam Singh.

 In April 2018, she appeared in ALT Balaji's Karrle Tu Bhi Mohabbat as Zoya Hussain.
 In May 2018, Tanna played the cameo role of Ruhi in Colors TV's popular supernatural series Naagin 3.
-In June 2018, Tanna acted in Rajkumar Hirani's film Sanju and played the lead in Ekta Kapoor's Qayamat Ki Raat as Gauri.
+In June 2018, Tanna acted in Rajkumar Hirani's film Sanju as a character named Pinky alongside Ranbir Kapoor and Vicky Kaushal.
+She also played the lead in Ekta Kapoor's Qayamat Ki Raat as Gauri.
 In February 2019, Tanna appeared on Kitchen Champion 5 along with Karan Tacker.
 Later in May 2019, she appeared on Khatra Khatra Khatra.
 In 2020, she participated in Fear Factor: Khatron Ke Khiladi 10 and emerged as the winner.
 In November 2020, she appeared in Suraj Pe Mangal Bhari in the song "Basanti".
 In 2021, Tanna appeared in the web series Bullets as Lolo.
+In 2023, she is seen in Hansal Mehta's web series 'Scoop' released on Netflix, where she plays an accused Gujarati crime reporter.